ngsxfem/ngsxfem/doc/paper.md

 ---

 # Summary
 `ngsxfem` is an add-on library to [`Netgen/NGSolve`](www.ngsolve.org), a general purpose, high performance finite element library for the numerical solution of partial differential equations.
-The add-on enables the use of geometrically unfitted finite element technologies known under different labels, e.g. *XFEM*, *CutFEM*, *TraceFEM*, *Finite Cell*, *fictitious domain method* or *Cut-Cell methods*, etc..
-Both, `Netgen/NGSolve` and `ngsxfem` are written in C++ with a rich python interface through which it is typically used. `ngsxfem` is an academic software.
+The add-on enables the use of geometrically unfitted finite element technologies known under different labels, e.g.~*XFEM*, *CutFEM*, *TraceFEM*, *Finite Cell*, *fictitious domain method* or *Cut-Cell methods*, etc..
+Both, `Netgen/NGSolve` and `ngsxfem` are written in C++ with a rich Python interface through which it is typically used. `ngsxfem` is an academic software.
 Its primary intention is to facilitate the development and validation of new numerical methods.

 # Statement of need
 Typically, in the finite element method for the discretization of PDEs, the geometry under consideration is parametrized by the computational mesh yielding *geometrically fitted* finite element methods.
-The generation and adaptation of geometrically fitted computational meshes can be a burden on simulation methods, e.g. if the geometries are complex or especially if they are evolving in time.
-To be more flexible w.r.t. the geometry, *geometrically unfitted* finite element methods can be considered which break the direct link between the geometry parametrization and the computational mesh.
-Instead, a separate description of the geometry, e.g. through a *level set function* is used. `ngsxfem` aims at providing the necessary tools to robustly work in a *geometrically unfitted* setting where the geometry is described by one (or multiple) *level set function(s)*.
+The generation and adaptation of geometrically fitted computational meshes can be a burden on simulation methods, e.g.~if the geometries are complex or especially if they are evolving in time.
+To be more flexible with regard to the geometry, *geometrically unfitted* finite element methods can be considered which break the direct link between the geometry parametrization and the computational mesh.
+Instead, a separate description of the geometry, e.g.~through a *level set function* is used. `ngsxfem` aims at providing the necessary tools to robustly work in a *geometrically unfitted* setting where the geometry is described by one (or multiple) *level set function(s)*.
 The essential tools extending standard finite element codes for the *geometrically unfitted* setting are:

 * formulation of geometrically unfitted geometry through level set function(s)
 * classification of elements in the computational mesh according to the unfitted geometry
 * finite element spaces that consider the cut information
-* facilities to provide robust numerical integration on cut elements
+* tools to provide robust numerical integration on cut elements
-* stabilization techniques to deal with arbitrary bad cuts (e.g. "ghost penalty")
+* stabilization techniques to deal with arbitrary bad cuts (e.g.~"ghost penalty")

 First of all `ngsxfem` provides these tools for `Netgen/NGSolve`.
-For other finite element frameworks similar libraries exists, e.g. `libcutfem` or `multimesh` for the `FEniCS` project, cf. @fenics and `dune-udg`, cf. @dune:udg, for `dune`, cf. @dune (more precisely `dune-pdelab`, cf. @dune:pdelab ).
-Let us also mention the `FEMPAR` finite element package which directly handles unfitted geometries, cf.  @fempar.
-In addition, `ngsxfem` has three advanced features beyond that:
+For other finite element frameworks similar libraries exists, e.g.~`libcutfem` or `multimesh` for the `FEniCS` project, cf.~@fenics and `dune-udg`, cf.~@dune:udg, for `dune`, cf.~@dune (more precisely `dune-pdelab`, cf.~@dune:pdelab ).
+Let us also mention the `FEMPAR` finite element package which directly handles unfitted geometries, cf.~ @fempar.
+In addition, `ngsxfem` has three advanced features beyond these, including:

-* higher order handling of curved level set geometries using isoparametric unfitted FEM, cf. @Leh16, @LR16, @Leh17
+* higher order handling of curved level set geometries using isoparametric unfitted FEM, cf.~@Leh16, @LR16, @Leh17
-* space-time finite elements and quadrature for unfitted space-time finite element discretizations of PDEs on moving domains, cf. @Pre18, @Hei20
+* space-time finite elements and quadrature for unfitted space-time finite element discretizations of PDEs on moving domains, cf.~@Pre18, @Hei20
 * the so-called direct version of the ghost penalty stabilization as introduced in @Pre18

 A more detailed overview of the key features provided by `ngsxfem` can be found in the repository under `doc/feature-details.md`.
 Furthermore, a detailed overview of the scientific literature which has utilised `ngsxfem` is given in the repository under `doc/literature.md`.